 The State Police handles all criminal background checks, and individuals can contact them for information on how to obtain one.
 The Judicial Branch Law Library contains a lot of helpful links on how companies can legally use background information and what to do if someone is illegally denied work because of something in their background report.

-CT is a point of contact for gun dealers, and they must contact the Department of Emergency Services and Public Protection (“DESPP”) to run a full background check before selling a firearm to anyone.
+CT is a point of contact for gun dealers, and they must contact the Department of Emergency Services and Public Protection (“DESPP”) to run a full CT criminal background check before selling a firearm to anyone.
 Private sales are, and the seller must have the buyer fill out an application and go through a background check and then wait two weeks before transfer.
 Gun background checks also apply to gun shows.The state has issued 181,779 background checks so far this year for gun purchase.
 A good number of them (71,853) were for handguns.
 Another 21,856 were for long guns, and 77,904 were for permits.

 On average 177,690 gun checks annually are being conducted through NICS in California.

-In most cases, CT background laws pertain to employment.
+In most cases, Connecticut background laws pertain to employment.
 However, the state also has strict rules about consumer reporting agencies and criminal records.
 These agencies are required to verify the accuracy of the information contained in their reports and notify each applicant of when and who was provided with a copy of their criminal record.

 As of 2017, the state implemented the ban-the-box law that prohibits employers of any size from asking about criminal history until a job offer has been made or during an interview.
-There are two exceptions to this rule: one if the employer is governmentally mandated to perform a background check, and two if the job includes handling large quantities of money.
+There are two exceptions to this rule: one if the employer is governmentally mandated to perform a CT background check, and two if the job includes handling large quantities of money.

 Additionally, employers are prohibited from not hiring anyone based on information about arrests or charges that were dropped, sealed or pardoned.